 Locomotive Phases - GE U23C, U30C, U33C, U36C

-The GE Universal series first entered production in 1956, with the first road switcher, the U25B, introduced in 1959, and the first six-axle unit, the U25C, introduced in 1963.
+The GE Universal series entered production in 1956, with the first road switcher, the U25B, introduced in 1959, and the first six-axle unit, the U25C, introduced in 1963.
 By the late 1960s and early 1970s, several models were available that all followed a common design, with only a few differences to account for varying engine sizes and frame lengths.

 The U30C started production in 1966 as an evolution of the previous U28C, initially sharing the same carbody.
 A slightly more powerful model, the U33C, was introduced shortly afterward, incorporating wider radiators and a redesigned rear hood section (the latter of which was adopted for the U30C at the same time).
-Unlike with previous horsepower increases, the U30C was not discontinued when the U33C was released, and in fact the U30C proved to be the biggest seller of the series.
+Unlike with previous horsepower increases, the U30C was not discontinued when the U33C was released, and in fact the U30C proved to be the best-selling six-axle model of the series.
 In 1968, GE introduced the U23C, a 12-cylinder, a medium-horsepower variant distinguished by six (rather than eight) tall engine-room doors per side.
 In 1971, the U33C was uprated to create the U36C, but unlike with four-axle models, the U33C remained in production thereafter.

 Concurrent four-axle Universal models were shorter but visually very similar, with the only major difference in the hood being about 7 feet of mostly empty space behind the cab on six-axle units.